 Meanwhile, many other motorcycles in the Ducati line-up still use belts.

-The main disadvantages of using belts is that they have to be replaced every certain # of kilometres, or years (5 years).
-In the early days, they had to be replaced every two years.
+The main disadvantage of using belts is that they have to be replaced every certain # of kilometres, or years (5 years these days).
+In the early days, belts had to be replaced every two years.
 I believe this was because of the different compounds used in the rubber.
-Even though guidance is still to change the belts on an old Ducati Monster every 2 years, since the belts are the same as many more modern motorcycles, changing them every 5 years is fine.
+Even though guidance is still to change the belts on an old Ducati Monster every 2 years, since the belts are the same shelf item as many more modern motorcycles, changing them every 5 years is fine.
 That’s what mechanics do for their own bikes (but not for those of customers… not worth the risk!)

 So in summary — yes, you have to replace belts, and usually, when you’re doing the valves, it’s time to replace the belts too.
-But you don’t have to, and it’s just another incidental joy of Ducati ownership.
+But you don’t have to follow the exact guidelines as specified in the manual of your older bike.
+Easier to change your attitude — changing belts is just another incidental joy of Ducati ownership.

 Why does the Multistrada V4 not use desmo valves?